-Chapter 22 Layer 3 Forward Configuration
+Chapter 21 Layer 3 Forward Configuration

-Switch supports Layer 3 forwarding which forwards Layer 3 protocol packets (IP packets) across VLANs.
-Such forwarding uses IP addresses, when a interface receives an IP packet, it will perform a lookup in its own routing table and decide the operation according to the lookup result.
-If the IP packet is destined to another subnet reachable from this switch, then the packet will be forwarded to the appropriate interface.
-Switch can forward IP packets by hardware, the forwarding chip of switch have a host route table and default route table.
-Host route table stores host routes to connect to the switch directly; default route table stores network routes (after aggregation algorithm process).
+Chassis Switch supports Layer 3 forwarding which forwards Layer 3 protocol packets (IP packets) across VLANs.
+Such forwarding uses IP addresses when an interface receives an IP packet.
+It will perform a lookup in its own routing table and decide the operation according to the lookup result.
+If the IP packet is destined to another subnet reachable from this Chassis Switch, then the packet will be forwarded to the appropriate interface.
+Chassis Switch can forward IP packets by hardware, The forwarding chip of Chassis Switch has a host route table and default route table.
+Host route table stores host routes to connect to the Chassis Switch directly; default route table stores network routes (after aggregation algorithm process).